 Jumping back to this present year, in January, Scott and I embarked on a home improvement project that was fairly extensive.
 We had finished the first two phases over the winter and spring, saving the remodeling of our entryway for warmer weather.
 More importantly, whereas I had been filled with guidance over the winter for the various parts we were working on, I hadn’t received a single idea for how to proceed on the entryway.
 And so we waited until that project became more ripe.

 Finally we reached summer and I had completed both of the books mentioned, plus published a book for my Dad called Near Nonsense: Playful Poetry for Children Over 40.
-(It’s quirky and enchanting, and it was a treat to create this with him.
-Wait till you see the guidance I got for the illustrations!)
+(It’s quirky and enchanting, and it was a treat to create this with him.)
 With those projects put to bed, ideas started to bubble up for the next home-improvement phase: our new entryway.
 So Scott and I started talking about what we wanted.
 I started feeling the familiar flow of creativity and began collecting ideas for things to consider.
 Scott, meanwhile, was raising concerns and creating hurdles.

 Our Higher Self is never in conflict with the Higher Self of another.